Captain America's shield: Marvel Cinematic Universe version

 Captain America's shield is a recurring item throughout the Marvel Cinematic Universe franchise.
-Like its comic book counterpart, it is circular, relatively lightweight, and made of the nearly indestructible Wakandan metal, vibranium.
+Like its comic book counterpart, it is circular, relatively lightweight, but unlike its comic book counterpart, it is made of the nearly indestructible Wakandan metal, vibranium.
 It is created by Howard Stark and given to Steve Rogers during World War II.
 Within the MCU, the shield is seen as a symbol of Captain America's strength and legacy.